Trequetrum/blog-onesmallstep/content/what-is-a-type.md

 let a: i32 = 5;
 ```

 {%emph(c="blue")%}int{%end%} and {%emph(c="blue")%}i32{%end%} are types and in this case and both denote a {% emph(c="blue") %}32-bit signed two's complement integer{% end %}.
 The variable `a` is restricted in scope to exactly one of {%emph(c="blue")%}int{%end%}'s 2<sup>32</sup> (or 4294967296) possible inhabitants.
-There's some loose notion under which `a` denotes an element of {%emph(c="blue")%}int{%end%} as though {%emph(c="blue")%}int{%end%} were a set.
+There's some loose notion under which `a` denotes an element of {%emph(c="blue")%}int{%end%} as though {%emph(c="blue")%}int{%end%} is a set.
 If I had written `int a = 5.3,` I would have received a compilation error saying the expression is not well typed.
-The error would say something to the effect that the solver in the type checker failed to discover a way to unify the expression.
-In other words, there's no meaningful way to assign a floating point number to a variable meant to hold an integer.
+The error would say something to the effect there's no meaningful way to assign a floating point number to a variable meant to hold an integer.

 Type systems and type theories use types as a syntactic tool for abstraction, but they don't need to be so embedded to be useful.
 Consider Hungarian notation, which is an identifier naming convention that prefaces variable names with their data type.
 For example, the {%emph()%}b{%end%} prefacing {%emph()%}bBusy{%end%} denotes a {%emph(c="blue")%}boolean{%end%} and {%emph()%}nSize{%end%} is an {%emph(c="blue")%}integer{%end%}.
 This was popularized in a language called BCPL because BCPL has no data types other than the machine word, nothing in the language itself helps a programmer remember variables' types.

 Other untyped languages hold such information in the comments or through other conventions.
 It's important to note that just like assembly or BCPL still have types in the margins, typed languages also continue that trend.
 Developers can and do use the type {%emph(c="blue")%}integer{%end%} as a bit-field or the type {%emph(c="blue")%}string{%end%} as tags to approximate a disjoint union.
+Just consider that you can write a Haskell program that only uses values of type {%emph(c="blue")%}SequenceOfBits{%end%} (allowing a wrapper around the std library) to create most any program you'd like, though I imagine you'd have a hard time doing so without making many many many mistakes along the way.

 At their core, types seem like a very simple, but frustratingly abstract thing.
 They have a somewhat liminal nature, existing in many forms directly in syntax — where rules inductively define well typed syntax — and also in the meta-language — where we leave it as an exercise to the reader to understand why some expressible syntax is not necessarily meaningful.